 Why Talking About "Choices" Shows One is Lost in the Cosmos

-From the being called "a church," comes a narrative of who we are called to be that encompasses both The Holy Scriptures and all of Catholic History, the Lives of the Saints, and so forth.
+From being called "a church," comes a narrative of who we are called to be that encompasses both The Holy Scriptures and all of Catholic History, the Lives of the Saints, and so forth.
 This is God's "Story."
-From this come characters, who living into that story form parishes, where persons are formed to do righteous deeds.
+From this come characters, who live into that story forms parishes, where persons are formed to do righteous deeds.

-Choices, or a 'conscious awareness and picking of an action' are what we do when all is lost.
+Choices, or a 'conscious awareness and picking of an action,' are what we do when all is lost.
 When our whole lives: community, story, and being have been rendered unintelligible and thus impractical, that's the moment we start worrying about "choices."
 When I have to stop living and think, "What should I do?"
 I'm in a bad spot.
-And when a whole culture tells their kids "Make good choices," we know that culture has lost any sense of what "The Church" is, what Her Story is, and what's worse -- that culture has even lost a Natural Law sense of.
-But we also know they've lost any sense of what their community or story is from a natural perspective.
+And when a whole culture tells their kids "Make good choices," we know that culture has lost any sense of what "The Church" is, what Her Story is.
+So too we also know they've lost any sense of what their community or story is from a natural perspective.
 You also know that culture is in moral dire straits.
 If grace perfects nature, and we're not even sure what a nature is, we're in a bad place.
 This is what we call the Philosophy of "Secularism."